Ann155a/pythonSnacks/README.md

-# pythonSnacks
+# Python exercises
-Collection of handy Python codes
+Collection of handy Python codes for data wrangling.